priynshgpt/House-Price-Prediction-Web-App/README.md

 # House Price Prediction
-**A website where user can get an estimate price of a house at certain places in Mumbai by entering certain requirements of the user. <br />The website is connected to a Machine Learning model that is trained on a dataset containing prices of different property all across Mumbai.**
+**A website where user can get an estimate price of a house at certain places in USA by entering certain requirements of the user. <br />The website is connected to a Machine Learning model that is trained on a dataset containing prices of different property all across USA.**

 ## About the website:
 The website is a single page HTML coded frontend which is connected on the backend with the help of flask.